Gatlinburg 4th of July Midnight Parade and Fireworks

 Gatlinburg, TN is known to have the “First July Fourth Parade in the Nation” with the annual Gatlinburg 4th of July Midnight Parade, which begins exactly at midnight on July 4th.
 It has been named by National Geographic Traveler Magazine as a “Top Ten Parade to see in the US”.
-This year’s parade will be its 41st anniversary and will honor the Firefighters, First Responders and Law Enforcement Officers for their efforts during the 2016 wildfires as they will serve as the parades Grand Marshals,
+This year’s parade will be its 42nd anniversary and will honor the Firefighters, First Responders and Law Enforcement Officers for their efforts during the 2016 wildfires as they will serve as the parades Grand Marshals,

 Around 100,000 spectators are expected to line the streets of Gatlinburg to celebrate the 4th of July in Gatlinburg, TN.
 In other words, find a good spot early!
 Many people put folding chairs out along the sidewalks as early as 7am on July 3rd.
 If you choose to do this, just keep in mind that it is sort of the “honor” system and your chair could get moved or, even worse, stolen.
 This rarely ever happens, but just a heads up!

 Leading up to the parade, the 129th Army Band will provide a free concert beginning at 6pm on July 3rd at Ripley’s Aquarium Plaza.
 The parade will then kickoff hour later at midnight.